English art: Medieval art

 By the first half of the 11th century, English art benefited from lavish patronage by a wealthy Anglo-Saxon elite, who valued above all works in precious metals. but the Norman Conquest in 1066 brought a sudden halt to this art boom, and instead works were melted down or removed to Normandy.
-The so-called Bayeux Tapestry – the large, English-made, embroidered cloth depicting events leading up to the Norman conquest – dates to the late 11th century.
+The so-called Bayeux Tapestry - the large, English-made, embroidered cloth depicting events leading up to the Norman conquest - dates to the late 11th century.
 Some decades after the Norman conquest, manuscript painting in England was soon again among the best of any in Europe; in Romanesque works such as the Winchester Bible and the St. Albans Psalter, and then in early Gothic ones like the Tickhill Psalter.
 The best-known English illuminator of the period is Matthew Paris (c.
 1200–1259).
 Some of the rare surviving examples of English medieval panel paintings, such as the Westminster Retable and Wilton Diptych, are of the highest quality.
-From the late 14th century to the early 16th century, England had a considerable industry in Nottingham alabaster reliefs for mid-market altarpieces and small statues, which were exported across Europe.
+From the late 14th century to the early 16th century, England had a considerable industry in Nottingham alabaster reliefs for mid-market altarpieces and small statues, which were exported across Northern Europe.
 Another art form introduced through the church was stained glass, which was also adopted for secular uses.

-King's College Chapel, Cambridge, Great East Window.

-English Gothic flourished from the late 12th until the mid-17th century.
-The style was most prominently used in the construction of cathedrals and churches.
-The defining features of English Gothic architecture are pointed arches, rib vaults, buttresses, and extensive use of stained glass.
-The primary characteristics of early English glass are deep rich colours, particularly deep blues and ruby reds, often with a streaky and uneven colour, which adds to their appeal; their mosaic quality, being composed of an assembly of small pieces; the importance of the iron work, which becomes part of the design; and the simple and bold style of the painting of faces and details.
-Combined, these features allowed the creation of buildings of unprecedented height and grandeur, filled with light from large stained glass windows.
-Important examples include Westminster Abbey, Canterbury Cathedral and Salisbury Cathedral.
-The Gothic style endured in England much longer than in Continental Europe.

-The earliest large-scale applications of Gothic art in England were Canterbury Cathedral and Westminster Abbey.
-Many features of Gothic architecture had evolved naturally from Romanesque architecture (often known in England as Norman architecture).
-The first cathedral in England to be both planned and built entirely in the Gothic style was Wells Cathedral, begun in 1175.
-After a fire destroyed the choir of Canterbury Cathedral in 1174, it was rebuilt in the new Gothic style between 1175 and 1180.
-The transition can also be seen at Durham Cathedral, a Norman building which was remodelled with the earliest rib vault known.
-Besides cathedrals, monasteries, and parish churches, the style was used for many secular buildings, including university buildings, palaces, great houses, and almshouses and guildhalls.